programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 Each code snippet in the lesson is designed to be run as a cell in a [Jupyter notebook](https://programminghistorian.org/en/lessons/jupyter-notebooks), and they must be run in order of appearance.
 If you are not familiar with Jupyter notebooks, you can consult the Programming Historian lesson [Introduction to Jupyter Notebooks](https://programminghistorian.org/en/lessons/jupyter-notebooks).

-You can follow the lesson on any mainstream operating system you prefer.
+You can follow the lesson on any mainstream operating system.
 On Python, you will need to have the following libraries installed:

 - [requests](https://requests.readthedocs.io/en/latest/)
 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)